Huraymila Club

-Al-Shaeib FC (نادي الشعيب) is a Saudi Arabian football club based in Huraymila, Riyadh and competes in the Saudi Second Division, the third tier of Saudi football.
+Huraymila Club (نادي حريملاء), previously known as Al-Shaeib FC, is a Saudi Arabian football club based in Huraymila, Riyadh and competes in the Saudi Second Division, the third tier of Saudi football.
 The club also consists of other departments including table tennis, volleyball and swimming.
 The club was founded in 1978 by Hamad Al-Qadeer.

-Al-Shaeib won their first promotion to the Saudi Second Division during the 2021–22 season after defeating Al-Qala 3–1 on aggregate in the promotion play-offs.
+Huraymila won their first promotion to the Saudi Second Division during the 2021–22 season after defeating Al-Qala 3–1 on aggregate in the promotion play-offs.

+On 21 January 2026, the club changed its name to Huraymila Club.